digital-sound-antiques/s98-to-vgm/README.md

 # s98-to-vgm
 S98 to VGM file converter.
 VGM to S98 conversion is also possible.

+- YM2612 DAC is not supported yet.
+- YM2608 ADPCM is not mapped to VGM data-block.
+The ADPCM part can be played limited players (ex. node-spfm).

 # Install